Boundary Waters Canoe Area Guided Trips

 See dates and details for our scheduled Boundary Waters Canoe Area trips:

-Strap on skis, snowshoes, or hop onto a dogsled and explore the Boundary Waters under a blanket of snow.
-Learn to work with energetic sled dogs as you fly across frozen lakes and wind your way through snow-covered portages.
+- Strap on skis, snowshoes, or hop onto a dogsled and explore the Boundary Waters under a blanket of snow.
+Learn what it's like to travel with the power of energetic sled dogs as you fly across frozen lakes and wind your way through snow-covered portages.
 Enjoy warm nights in our cozy lodge complete with a Finnish sauna and hot, delicious meals.
 4 Days: Trip Fee $545

 Here are all current Boundary Waters Canoe Area trip offerings sorted by date.
 You can register for them right from this page or click on the trip name to see a detailed itinerary, photo gallery, and more.